vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/060/09_pAhi_no.md

 Protect us with one, Agni, and protect us with a second.
 Protect us with three hymns, o lord of nourishments; protect us with  four, o good one.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+I am a little uncertain why/how Agni protects us with hymn(s) (gír-), which are what we usually offer to him.
+Geldner and Renou soften the expression by tr.

+‘word(s)’, but that is not what gír- means.
+Perhaps Agni’s “hymns” are the crackling noises of the fire, or else the instrumentals express cause: “protect us by reason of (our) hymns.”
+I prefer the former of these solutions.
+(See 18a below.)
+The various instrumentals cannot directly take up the pāyúbhiḥ of 8d, because pāyú- is masc. and all four number instrumentals (ékayā, etc.) are unambiguously feminine, as is gírwhen it finally shows up in c.
 </details>

 <details><summary>+Griffith</summary>